 Earl stated that he envisions the hours being Wednesday through Sunday, 11am to 6pm.
 They may expand to Monday and Tuesday in the future.
 He stated it has taken three years to build up the traffic in their current location in Garden City and that downtown partnerships are incredibly important.

-Brenda Sherwood, the City’s Economic Development Administrator stated that she has a marketing budget which can assist in efforts such as this and is willing to go back in front of the city council if additional dollars are needed.
+Brenda Sherwood, the City’s Economic Development Administrator stated that she has a limited marketing budget which can assist in social media efforts such as this and is willing to go back in front of the city council if additional dollars are needed to assist with MDC’s mission.

 Commissioner de Weerd stated that the City is currently undergoing a Economic Development Audit and the consultant believes this is a great project.